 - Budget for the essentials first: rent, phone, internet, commuting, food plus any student loan or car loan payments.
 And while you are at it, pick up the phone and call all you service providers.
 Ask them if you’re getting the best available deal, or is there a cheaper option, for your cell phone? mobile package? digital TV? internet/ broadband?
 Shop around to find the best deal for you and don’t forget to also look into a prepaid phone option.
-For example, check out this nice T-Mobile prepaid phone offer.

 - Maximize your 401K savings if you are lucky enough to have a job that offers the benefit.
 In the least, put in enough to get the maximum company match.

 - Set up a monthly transfer amount, equal to all the savings you find in your expenses, from your checking to your savings account.

 - Pay your bills on time!
 Improving your creditworthiness is very important long term.
 Sites like WilliamPaid.com help you and your roommates to pay the rent online and on time, and they will even report your payment each month to a reputable credit bureau if you want them to.

 - Avoid unnecessary debt.
 Pay for your everyday items with cash and only use your credit card when it gives you extra buyer’s protection or extends the warranty on big items (a TV, for example.)
 Then pay off the balance as soon as possible.
 If you are over your head with credit card debt, check here how to get out of it.